meteor/meteor/content/ui-ux.md

 A final place where you may want to translate is the actual data in your database.
 Of course how you might go about this would be very much a problem unique to your application!

+#### Using `tap:i18n`

+XXX: I'm going to leave this section for now as it's kind of dependent on modules (it's more complex than maybe it needs to be in Todos right now due to all-packages).

 ### Event handling

-A large part of your UI involves responding to events initated by the user, and there are some steps that you should take to make sure your application does this well
+A large part of your UI involves responding to events initated by the user, and there are some steps that you should take to make sure your application performs well while this is going on.
+An application lagging in response to a user's action is one of the most noticable performance problems.

 #### Throttling method calls on user action